Key Dates and Reminders

 FATCA / CRS Key Dates & Reminders – Select Jurisdictions

-- On May 27, 2022, the Barbados Revenue Authority (the Authority) advised all Reporting Barbados Financial Institutions (RBFIs) that the Automatic Exchange of Information (AEoI) web portal will open on Wednesday, June 1, 2022, for 2021 submissions on Wednesday June 1, 2022.
+- On May 27, 2022, the Barbados Revenue Authority (the Authority) advised all Reporting Barbados Financial Institutions (RBFIs) that the Automatic Exchange of Information (AEoI) web portal will open on Wednesday, June 1, 2022, for 2021 submissions.
 This portal will remain available until Wednesday, August 31, 2022.
 The Authority warns that submissions made after the deadline will incur a penalty.
 Failure to submit required reports may result in a fine of $50,000 or imprisonment for a term of 10 years or both.
 Further, penalties may also include $10,000 for a Reporting Barbados FI that fails to deliver the required report.

 - The Authority also announced that in October 2022, the AEoI Portal will begin facilitating the filing of prior year Common Reporting Standard (CRS) and/or Foreign Account Tax Compliance Act (FATCA) reports and corrections to reports previously submitted.

 - RBFIs that operated for the full reporting year or a part of the reporting year must submit a report for that particular period.
 Further, RBFIs that wish to deregister an institution from the AEOI web portal must do so in writing to the Authority on the company’s letterhead together with the necessary documentation via e-mail at email@example.com.
 RBFIs must submit all outstanding reports in order for the Authority to deregister an entity.